dotnet/runtime/src/tools/linker/docs/illink-options.md

 version.
 Valid versions are in the range 0-9999, where 9999 will display all current and future warnings.

+### Emit single warnings per assembly

+The `--singlewarn` (or `--singlewarn+`) option will show at most one trim analysis warning per assembly which represents all of the warnings produced by code in the assembly.
+The default is to show all trim analysis warnings.

+You may also pass `--singlewarn Assembly` (or `--singlewarn- Assembly`) to control this behavior for a particular assembly.

 ### Generating warning suppressions

 For each of the linked assemblies that triggered any warnings during linking, the